srand/jolt/docs/configuration.rst

   providers or not when building locally.
 The option has no effect on distributed network builds.
 The default value is ``true``.

+* ``pager = <str>``

+  The pager to use, e.g. when viewing the logfile.
+Defaults to the PAGER environment variable followed by less, more and cat, in that order.

 * ``pluginpath = <str>``

   A list of one or more directory names, separated by colon, specifying